BKNorton/ArmoryInventory/README.md

 To run this project:
   - Clone this repository to your local machine.
   - Open the solution in Visual Studios.
+  - Make sure that ArmoryInventory.App is the startup project.
   - Start the project with debugging (Make sure to start it in Windows Machine).
   - You may need to activate developer mode if this is not working.
   - Currently the app will allow you to: